awsdocs/amazon-ec2-user-guide/doc_source/AmazonEFS.md

 **To verify that the file system is mounted**

 1. Connect to your instances\.
-For more information, see [Connect to Your Linux Instance](AccessingInstances.md)\.
+For more information, see [Connect to your Linux instance](AccessingInstances.md)\.

 1. From the terminal window for each instance, run the df \-T command to verify that the EFS file system is mounted\.